MicrosoftDocs/minecraft-creator/creator/ScriptAPI/GameTest/GameTest.md

 Returns [*RegistrationBuilder*](RegistrationBuilder.md)

-Returns a [*RegistrationBuilder.RegistrationBuilder*](../RegistrationBuilder/RegistrationBuilder.md) where additional options for this test can be specified via builder methods.
+Returns a @GameTest.RegistrationBuilder where additional options for this test can be specified via builder methods.

 #### Examples